Not what you want?

 恩寵 means grace or favor in Chinese characters, Japanese Kanji, and old Korean Hanja.

-In ancient China, this was a special favor bestowed from a ruler.
+In ancient China, this was a special favor bestowed by a ruler.
 It could also be the Emperor's generosity towards a favorite person or concubine.

 恩典 is one of several ways to express favor or grace in Chinese characters, Japanese Kanji, and old Korean Hanja.